cjlee112/socraticqs/doc/tutorial.rst

   socraticqs_init students.csv

-Alternatively, you can run the same command directly from the socratiqs source directory (i.e. without having to run ``setup.py install``)::
+Alternatively, you can run the same command directly from the socraticqs source directory (i.e. without having to run ``setup.py install``)::

   python /path/to/socraticqs/coursedb.py students.csv